Workshop: 8:00 a.m. to 4:30 p.m.

 - develop and begin to apply strategies to detect and manage misuse and abuse of drugs of potential abuse in their practice

-- implement changes to their practice as a result of attending this course and reflecting on the implications of its conten
+- implement changes to their practice as a result of attending this course and reflecting on the implications of its content

 The University of British Columbia Division of Continuing Professional Development (UBC CPD) is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME) to provide study credits for continuing medical education for physicians.
-This course has been reviewed and approved by the UBC Division of Continuing Professional Development.
-This Group Learning course meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 7.25 Mainpro+ credits.
-This course is an Accredited Group Learning Activity eligible for up to 7.25 MOC Section 1 credits as defined by the Maintenance of Certification program of the Royal College of Physicians and Surgeons.
+This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 7.25 Mainpro+ credits.
+Each physician should claim only those credits he/she actually spent in the activity.